tonym128/tonym128.github.io/_posts/2021-08-25-the-time-i-uploaded-3000-videos-to-youtube.md

 ![](/images/2021/08/1-metrics-overview.png)

 The story of the automation journey I went on to create an entire YouTube channel with 3000 videos, over 300,000 views and over 500 subscribers in 6 months.
 (PS.
-I didn't advertise of cheat for subs or views)
+I didn't advertise or cheat for subs or views)

 A completely true and not too sensationalist title for my project that got a bit out of control and while it was meant to be a man automating the machine project, at some points, I felt like I was a cog doing the machines work.